open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-sdk.md

 (For example: [java](https://github.com/aws/aws-xray-sdk-java), [node](https://github.com/aws/aws-xray-sdk-node), and
 [python](https://github.com/aws/aws-xray-sdk-python).)

+Additional propagation formats MAY be applied to individual request types that support arbitrary attributes such as `SqsMessage`.
+This can allow for transporting additional context that may not be supported by x-ray, such as baggage.
+Documentation SHOULD advise that doing so is subject to attribute limits and billing impacts.

 ## Common Attributes

 The span name MUST be of the format `Service.Operation` as per the AWS HTTP API, e.g., `DynamoDB.GetItem`,